Assortment optimisation under a general discrete choice model: A tight analysis of revenue-ordered assortments: Applications

 \begin{theorem} A system of choice probabilities $\mathcal{P}$ is a RUM if and only if $\mathcal{P}$ is induced by some stochastic preference model. \end{theorem} For a proof of Theorem~\ref{thm_equivalence_RUM_and_stochastic_preferences} see for instance~\citet{block1960random} or~\citet{koning2003discrete}.

 It is a simple exercise to show that the discrete choice model of the tight example proposed in the proof of Theorem \ref{tightness_theorem} is in fact induced by a stochastic preference model.
 This implies that the three bounds presented in Section~\ref{section_general_performance_guarantees} are tight as well when restricted to RUMs.
+In particular, they are tight for discrete choice models with submodular demand functions, since RUMs have submodular demand functions.